 Good luck and let me know of your success.
 Happy eating!

 Edit: I’ve had several friends try to improve on this way of eating.
 Low-carb/low calorie doesn’t work.
 Neither does low-carb/low-fat.
 If you follow the instructions I’ve outlined, you’ll most likely lose weight.
 If you try either of the two options above in this paragraph, your metabolism will slow down and you’ll stay where you are and just be miserable, lethargic and hungry.
 Don’t do it.
 The formula that works is low-carb, moderate protein, high fat.
-The highlights are above.
 Do yourself a favor and read Atkins new book.